- Treatment Programs

 Fentanyl-Laced Counterfeit Pills are a Growing Problem in Texas

-Across the country, fatal overdoses caused by fentanyl are growing as research shows that accidental fentanyl use is increasing.
+Fatal overdoses caused by fentanyl are growing problem across the country as research shows that accidental fentanyl use is increasing.
 According to a report issued by the Partnership for Safe Medicines, Texas has joined a list of 40 states that are facing a proliferation of counterfeit painkillers manufactured using illegal fentanyl.

 With a potency 50 to 100 times greater than morphine, fentanyl is most often used legally to treat advanced cancer pain and frequently comes in lozenge or patch form.
 However, fentanyl’s availability on the black market has grown in recent years.
 Law enforcement officials in numerous states have discovered heroin laced with fentanyl in drug busts and while investigating fatal overdoses, and now the illicit use of fentanyl has expanded to counterfeit medications as well.
 Fake pills made of fentanyl are frequently made to look like many of the legal prescription drugs that are highly addictive, and the difference between real and counterfeit pills can be difficult to distinguish despite their vastly different potencies.